Super Formula Championship: Drivers

-In terms of drivers, Super Formula is a high-level series where the drivers are professional.
-It is unanimously regarded as the highest level of formula racing in Japan and Asia, while compared to other series globally, it is generally regarded to be a higher level series than Formula 2, but not quite on the level of IndyCar and to a larger extent Formula One.
-Super Formula is not a feeder or junior series as there is no series directly above and many professional drivers compete in it until they retire, although some drivers, mostly foreign, have used it as a platform to prove their ability in an attempt to move to Formula One or elsewhere.
+In terms of drivers, Super Formula is a high-level series where the field is composed mainly of professional factory drivers who are paid to race.
+It is unanimously regarded as the highest level of formula racing in Japan and Asia, and although opinions on its exact global position vary, it is generally considered to be a higher level series than Formula 2, but slightly below IndyCar and to a larger extent Formula One.

+Super Formula is a top-level national series and not a feeder or junior category, as there is no series directly above it and many professional drivers compete in it until they retire.
+Some drivers, mostly foreign, have used it as a platform to prove their ability in an attempt to move to Formula One or elsewhere.

 The bulk of the grid consists of Japanese drivers, most of whom have the goal of forging successful long-term careers in the series.
-Foreign drivers have always been regular participants in the series, and there have been several drivers to come from a Japanese Top Formula drive to a prominent Formula One role; the best-known of these include Eddie Irvine, Ralf Schumacher, Pedro de la Rosa, and Pierre Gasly.
+Foreign drivers have always been regular participants in the series, and there have been several drivers to come from a Japanese Top Formula drive to a prominent Formula One role; the best-known of these include Michael Schumacher, Eddie Irvine, Ralf Schumacher, Pedro de la Rosa, Stoffel Vandoorne, Pierre Gasly, and Liam Lawson.

 Conversely, several foreign drivers have built long careers in Japan; examples of such drivers include André Lotterer, Benoît Tréluyer, Loïc Duval, and João Paulo de Oliveira.
 Most drivers in the series are contracted to either Honda or Toyota – the series' two engine manufacturers since 2006 – for whom they also typically compete in the Super GT sports car series, Japan's other top motorsport category.

 Feeder series

 The primary feeder series for Super Formula is Super Formula Lights, which was known as the Japanese Formula 3 Championship prior to 2020.
+The Formula Regional Japanese Championship and F4 Japanese Championship sit below Super Formula Lights in the Japanese single-seater pyramid.

-Starting in 2022, Honda Performance Development, the United States division of Honda's motorsport operations, have offered a $600,000 USD annual scholarship to the winner of the Formula Regional Americas Championship towards a Honda-powered seat in Super Formula.
-2021 champion Kyffin Simpson, the first recipient, declined the scholarship offer, citing the logistical challenges brought on by the COVID-19 pandemic.
-Raoul Hyman accepted the offer after becoming series champion in 2022.
+Honda Performance Development (now Honda Racing Corporation US) offered a US$600,000 annual scholarship to the winner of the Formula Regional Americas Championship towards a Honda-powered seat in Super Formula beginning in 2021.
+2022 series champion Raoul Hyman was the only driver to accept the scholarship before it was discontinued when Ligier replaced Honda as the engine supplier of F4 and FR in the United States.